-This makes it very easy to see exactly what people are spending time looking at in your Snaps, showing your potentially what’s working, and what’s not.
+This makes it very easy to see exactly what people are spending time looking at in your Snaps, showing your potential what’s working, and what’s not.

-Once you’ve got it looking the way you want, you can easily download the image to show your client, a supervisor, some neighbourhood kids, or anyone else who might be interested.
+Once you’ve got it looking the way you want, you can easily download the image to show your client, a supervisor, some neighborhood kids, or anyone else who might be interested.

 For the folks on the plans that include this report, you’ll find it in the Reporting area of your Dashboard.
 People on the plans that don’t include it can update their plans at any time and get access immediately.

 The heat map logging component runs automatically for all people viewing your Snaps, so there’s nothing you need to activate.